2021 Canadian Soccer League season: Summary

 The rivalry between title contenders Scarborough SC and FC Vorkuta for league supremacy was renewed throughout the 2021 campaign.
-As both clubs competed with one another for the league treble and even managed to attract a respectable attendance number in one of their matches.
-Their rivalry was initially contested throughout the regular season with Vorkuta ultimately laying claim to the regular-season title with a two-point difference between them.
-Vorkuta aided by their Ukrainian imports, and under the new management of Andrei Malychenkov, and Viktor Raskov managed to control the top spot for the majority of the season by producing an undefeated regular season streak.
-They found further success by winning the invitational ProSound Cup after defeating their rivals Scarborough in a penalty shootout.
+As both clubs competed with one another for the league treble, and even managed to attract a respectable attendance number in one of their matches.
+Their rivalry was initially contested throughout the regular season, with Vorkuta ultimately laying claim to the regular-season title with a two-point difference between them.
+Vorkuta, aided by their Ukrainian imports, and under the new management of Andrei Malychenkov and Viktor Raskov, managed to control the top spot for the majority of the season by producing an undefeated regular season streak.
+They found further success by winning the invitational ProSound Cup after defeating their rivals, Scarborough, in a penalty shootout.
 The saga of their rivalry would conclude in the CSL Championship final.

-Scarborough was also under new management with Mirko Medić being given the head coach position.
-To remain completive Medić would further refine the roster with new additions.
+Scarborough was also under new management, with Mirko Medić being given the head coach position.
+To remain competitive, Medić would further refine the roster with new additions.
 In the opening weeks of the season, Scarborough held the top spot before relinquishing the position permanently to Vorkuta and finished as runner-up.
-In the opening round of the CSL Championship, the club faced the Serbian White Eagles as Vorkuta was given a bye to the finals.
+In the opening round of the CSL Championship, the club faced the Serbian White Eagles, as Vorkuta was given a bye to the finals.
 The match resulted in a victory for Scarborough, which marked the club's fifth consecutive championship final appearance.
 The eastern Toronto side successfully avoided a trophy-less season by defeating reigning champions Vorkuta for their second title.

-The third position was contested between Atletico Sporting Toronto, and BGH City FC with Atletico ultimately securing the spot.
-Atletico Sporting Toronto one of the invitational clubs had an impressive run in the league with the club holding the third position for the majority of the season.
+The third position was contested between Atletico Sporting Toronto and BGH City FC, with Atletico ultimately securing the spot.
+Atletico Sporting Toronto, one of the invitational clubs, had an impressive run in the league, with the club holding the third position for the majority of the season.
 Toronto managed to gain a victory over the Serbian White Eagles and held Scarborough to a draw throughout the regular season.
-BGH City FC was formed after a merger between Brantford Galaxy, and Hamilton City.
+BGH City FC was formed after a merger between Brantford Galaxy and Hamilton City.
 The team held the third position just once throughout the season and consistently chased Atletico for the position.
 BGH City secured the final berth to the ProSound Cup but was ineligible to compete in the tournament due to financial issues.

-The Serbian White Eagles finished fifth in the standings with a single-point difference between BGH City.
+The Serbian White Eagles finished fifth in the standings with a single-point difference from BGH City.
 The White Eagles were originally managed by Uroš Stamatović, but after a string of poor performances, Zoran Rajović was named his successor.
-As BGH City was considered ineligible to compete in the ProSound Cup their berth was given to Serbia.
+As BGH City was considered ineligible to compete in the ProSound Cup, their berth was given to Serbia.
 The Serbs were defeated in the opening round by Vorkuta.
-Toronto Tigers another invitational club finished sixth in the standings and were tied with Serbia with only a difference in goals scored.
-The remaining positions were contested between Euru Futbol Academy, and St. Catharines Hrvat with St. Catharines finishing seventh, and Euru Futbol Academy finishing at the bottom of the standings.
+Toronto Tigers, another invitational club, finished sixth in the standings and were tied with Serbia with only a difference in goals scored.
+The remaining positions were contested between Euru Futbol Academy and St. Catharines Hrvat, with St. Catharines finishing seventh and Euru Futbol Academy finishing at the bottom of the standings.